AT-Publishing/website/_posts/2017-10-12-iota-snapshots.md

 tickers: false

 title: "IOTA Snapshots"
 description: "IOTA snapshot is typically the culprit when you check your IOTA wallet and find zero balance.
-Here's what they are for and how to get rid of that zero balance glitch."
+Updated with the info about reused receiving addresses."

 permalink: "/iota-snapshots"
 image: